wdi-sg/gitbook-2018/11-projects/readme.md

 # Project Guidelines

 ## Getting Started & Submission
-* To start, follow the invitation link in your course repository.
-This will automatically create you a submission repository under the wdi-sg organization.
+* To start, fork the starter-repository mentioned in your course Github Repo.
-* Commit your code to this repo and insure you have updated the README file - remember to include a link to your hosted application, e.g. Github Pages or Heroku.
+* Commit your code to your forked repo and insure you update the README.md file - remember to include a link to your hosted application, e.g. Github Pages or Heroku.
-* To submit, complete the submission form provided by your instructional team to notify them that your Repo is upto date.
+* To submit, make a pull-request to the Project Repo, this will notify the instructional team that your Repo is up-to date.

 ---